 Tarrah Krajnak was born in Lima, Peru in 1979.
 She is currently an Assistant Professor of Art at Pitzer College in Claremont, CA. She has exhibited nationally and internationally at the SUR Biennial in Los Angeles, Honor Fraser Gallery, PGH Photo Fair, Filter Photo Festival, Art London, Art Basel Miami, The National Museum of Women in the Arts, Center for Photography Woodstock, Silver Eye Center for Photography, Philadelphia Photographic Arts Center, San Francisco Camerawork, Columbus Museum of Art, The Samuel Dorsky Museum of Art, and Ampersand Gallery & Fine Books.
 Her work has appeared in both print and online magazines including the LA Review of Books, Nueva Luz, and Camerawork.
 She received grants from the National Museum of Women in the Arts, Vermont Council for the Arts, The Vermont Community Foundation, and the Arizona Commission on the Arts.
 Recently her book dummy "El Jardin De Senderos Que Se Bifurcan" was runner-up in the 2018 Unseen Amsterdam Photobook contest.
-The project will be exhibited in a forthcoming solo exhibition called "Origin Stories" at the Houston Center for Photography in November 2018.
+Krajnak's forthcoming solo exhibition "Origin Stories" opens at the Houston Center for Photography this year.